liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

     Note, if you created a repository in Nexus OSS, as demonstrated in section *Managing Maven repositories*, you can specify that repository's ID and URL.

-3. To deploy to your release repository server, execute:
+3. To deploy to your release repository server, execute

         ant deploy